 SU Museum, 52 Rynveld Street

-**Please note no RSVP required for this lecture
+*Please note you are not required to RSVP for this lecture